-The University grants the Master of Business Administration (MBA), the Master of Education (MEd), the Master of Science in Nursing (MSN), the Master of Science in Strategic Leadership (MSSL).
+The university grants the Master of Business Administration (MBA), the Master of Education (MEd), the Master of Science in Nursing (MSN), the Master of Science in Strategic Leadership (MSSL), the Doctor of Nursing Practice (DNP) in Executive Leadership.

 Enrollment

 Students from across the United States and around the world are currently enrolled in graduate programs at OKWU.